British Values

 The children learn about their similarities and differences with other children- the different ways we may celebrate the same events and the time to explore new events and opportunities.
 Over time the children build up huge respect, empathy, understanding and tolerance of each other.
 All of our children know that they can have access to all resources throughout nursery; our discussions with the children and our resources continue to challenge stereotyping.

 Sandy Lane Nursery and Forest School recognises that the personal development of children spiritually, morally, culturally and socially plays a significant part in their ability to learn and achieve.
 Although this is an ethos that has always been woven deep into the structure of Sandy Lane, we are continually working towards shining a spotlight on the importance of a multicultural environment for our children, their families and our staff.
-Collectively we have been able to create opportunities to explore and develop the children’s own values and beliefs, spiritual awareness, high standards of personal behaviour, positive caring attitudes towards other people, their understanding of different social and cultural traditions and an appreciation of the diversity and richness of different cultures.

 Staff will: